 Parrot Is Afraid

-Most birds will become completely still when they see a threat.
-Shivering is an indication that your bird is recovering from a surge of adrenaline.
+Most parrots will become completely still when they see a threat.
+Shivering is an indication that your parrot is recovering from a surge of adrenaline.
 It may know that it’s been seen by the threat but cannot flee.

 This type of shaking will start one way and then may evolve into another type.
-At first, the bird may hold still and appear to tremor slightly.
+At first, the parrot may hold still and appear to tremor slightly.
 This shaking may be accompanied by:

 - Puffed feathers